Eravikulam National Park

 Eravikulam National Park is administered by the Kerala Department of Forests and Wildlife, Munnar Wildlife Division, which also runs the nearby Mathikettan Shola National Park, Anamudi Shola National Park, Pambadum Shola National Park, Chinnar Wildlife Sanctuary and the Kurinjimala Sanctuary.

 Geography

 The main body of the park consists of a high rolling hill plateau with a base elevation of about 2,000 m.
 The terrain consists of high altitude grasslands interspersed with sholas.
-Anamudi, 2,695 meters, the highest peak in South India is inside this park.
+Anamudi, at 2,695 meters the highest peak in South India, is inside the park.
 Many perennial streams criss-cross the park.
 They merge to form tributaries of the Periyar river in the west and of the Cauvery River in the east.
 The National Park is bordered by the dense Pooyamkutty and Idamalayar forests to the north-west.
 Lakkom Water falls is in this region.